 Danny holds a Master’s degree in Political Science (International Relations) from Leiden University, and a Bachelor’s degree in Military Arts and Sciences from the Royal Military Academy, Breda.
-He specializes in diplomatic, political and military history, and in strategic studies, with a special interest in the so-called “missing dimension” within the study of international relations: intelligence.
-He has lectured at the Universities of Amsterdam and Leiden, and at the Netherlands Defense Academy (NLDA) on the topics of intelligence analysis and strategic warning.
-He is currently employed as a guest researcher (Dual PhD candidate) of the Faculty of Governance and Global Affairs at Leiden University, Campus The Hague.
+He is currently a PhD candidate in the graduate school of the Faculty of Governance and Global Affairs at Leiden University, researching the intelligence-policy nexus.

 He is a regular media commentator and has published in a variety of academic journals.
 He is also frequently lecturing on the topics of international security, scenario analysis, and strategic warning for various audiences.